 Gun Calibration- After selecting the type of push-pull or spool gun from the Gun Selection menu, the user should calibrate their gun with the machine.
 The push-pull and spool gun should be calibrated any time the gun is disconnected and reconnected, a new wire size and type is used, or if a new gun is being used.
 Before starting the calibration, be sure that the wire is fed through the gun entirely.
 Once Gun Calibration is selected, the user interface will ask the user if they would like to start the calibration.
+Follow the prompts on the user interface to complete calibration.
 NOTE: Be sure to hold the trigger during the entire calibration to avoid interrupting the calibration process.

-POWER MIG® 262P ACCESSORIES
+POWER MIG® 262MP ACCESSORIES